LaraTunc/m4-6-node--rest-apis/__workshop/exercise-1.md

 _This activity is more about the discussion in how to best organize data endpoints.
 There will not be any coding._

 ## Your Answer

+/customers | GET | All clients of the cafe.
+This data set might have information such as name, last name, frequency of coming to the cafe, preferred seating spot, etc.
+/seats | GET | All available seats at the cafe /products | GET | Details about the products such as stock, description, nutrition value, dietary restrictions, etc /customers/:id | GET | individual customer
+/customers | POST | when a new customers comes to the cafe, this will create a new data point for the customer.
+/seats/:id | GET | individual seats available at the cafe /seats | PATCH | This will update the seats as available or non-available as they fill up /stock/:id | GET | This will provide the available stock of a specific item (such as croissants) /order | POST | This will collect all order data.
+It will associate the order to customers and will amend the stock accordingly with each order.